magicleap/developer-portal-docs/docs/guides/remote-rendering/remote-rendering-service.md

 :::

 12. If your system meets requirements for remote rendering, and it's your first time using this tool, when you get the prompt to install Remote Viewer, click **Install now**. <Image url= {require("/img/remote-rendering/install-now.png")} >Install Remote Viewer</Image>

-13. If your system meets the requirements for remote rendering, and it's your first time using this tool, a prompt asks you to install the Client APK.
+13. Next, a prompt asks you to install the Client APK.
 Click **Yes, Install**.

 <Image url= {require("/img/remote-rendering/client-apk.png")} >Install Client APK</Image>

 14. When installation completes, you see a QRC prompt labeled Get Started.
 Put on the Magic Leap 2 and using your controller, open the **QR Reader**.

-15. Scan the QRC on your computer screen. <Image url= {require("/img/remote-rendering/remote-render-qrc.png")} >QRC for Remote Render</Image>
+15. Scan the QRC on your headset by looking at it. <Image url= {require("/img/remote-rendering/remote-render-qrc.png")} >QRC for Remote Render</Image>

-16. The QRC launches the **Remote Viewer** application.
+16. The QRC launches a screen on your headset showing the link it's connecting to, and prompts you to open the link with Remote Viewer.
+Click **Continue**.

+17. You receive a prompt asking whether you want to allow Remote Viewer to track your eyes and detect gaze behaviors like blinks and fixation.
+Click **Allow**.

+18. You receive a prompt asking whether to allow Remote Viewer to detect planes and mesh data from the environment around you.
+Click **Allow**.

+19. You may get a notification stating that the app is waiting to be granted permissions, and then a notification indicating that the headset is waiting for the app to start.
+This notification includes instructions to start the OpenXR app on your PC.
+To do this, go into the Magic Leap Hub on the Remote Rendering screen, and click the **Remote Rendering** dropdown menu in the upper left corner.

+20. From the dropdown, click **OpenXR demo app**.
+The demo launches two places.
+On your PC, the app launches in its own Window and shows a view of your headset, controller, and hands.
+In your headset, you see a banner that says 'Magic Leap Remote Rendering.'
+You can squeeze the trigger on your controller to play a sound.
+When you are done trying the app, click the **Home** button on your controller to exit, and close the app window on your PC.

 ## Device Streaming